Amid the coronavirus pandemic, the 2020 election season promises to be like no other New Englanders have experienced.

 Meanwhile, former state Rep. Dale Crafts won the state’s Republican primary in the 2nd Congressional District through ranked-choice voting.
 He will face first-term Democratic U.S. Rep. Jared Golden on the November ballot.

-Bay State voters can begin casting their ballots well before the Sept.
-1 primary, in part due to steps taken to expand voting options over concerns about the spread of the coronavirus.
+Bay State voters can begin casting their ballots earlier this year, in part due to steps taken to expand voting options over concerns about the spread of the coronavirus.

-Granite State residents can request absentee ballots online for the Sept.
-8 state primary and the general election during the coronavirus pandemic through their city or town clerk.
+Granite State residents can request absentee ballots online for the general election during the coronavirus pandemic through their city or town clerk.
 Ballots must be received by the municipal clerk by 5 p.m. on election day, whether by mail or in-person delivery.
 New Hampshire does not offer in-person early voting.

-For the general election, residents can download the mail-in ballot application online and submit it to a local board of canvassers by Oct.
-13 at 4 p.m.
-Ballots are due by 8 p.m. on Election Day.
-Early voting will be offered from Oct.
+Rhode Island residents had to download the mail-in ballot application online and submit it to a local board of canvassers by Oct.
+13. Ballots are due by 8 p.m. on Election Day.
+Early voting runs from Oct.
 14 through Nov.
 2.

 Voters will decide between incumbent Democratic House Speaker Nicholas Mattiello and his challenger, Barbara Ann Fenton-Fung, a Republican activist and wife of a two-time GOP candidate for governor of Rhode Island.